nickbrandt/GitLab/doc/administration/reference_architectures/2k_users.md

 To set up GitLab and its components to accommodate up to 2,000 users:

-1. [Configure the external load balancing node](#configure-the-external-load-balancer) to handle the load balancing of the two GitLab application services nodes.
+1. [Configure the external load balancing node](#configure-the-external-load-balancer) to handle the load balancing of the GitLab application services nodes.
 1. [Configure PostgreSQL](#configure-postgresql), the database for GitLab.
 1. [Configure Redis](#configure-redis).
 1. [Configure Gitaly](#configure-gitaly), which provides access to the Git